shireenabraham/PacketValidator/README.md

   1. The Tree is internally implemented as a Self-balancing red-black binary search tree.
   2. The keys of this Tree are another Data structure called *Range* as explained below.
   3. This data structure is chosen because of its **O(logN)** time complexity for all operations on it.
   4. A potential alternative solution is to use a HashMap instead of TreeMap / TreeSet.
-But I chose to not go that way as my planned implementation using HashMap will consume more space even though time will be **O(1)** and we have to override hashCode(), which is a tricky area.
-This is the trade off decision I made when implementing the algoirithm.
+But I chose to not go that way because:
+    1. As my planned implementation using HashMap will consume more space even though time will be **O(1)**
+    2. We have to override hashCode(), which is a tricky area.
+    3. Using Tree would be a more cleaner and intuitive implementation than Hashmap as the keys (Range) will be in sorted order.
+    4. This is the trade off decision I made when implementing the algoirithm.

 #### Range
 1. The ports and IPs are stored in a data structure called *Range*.